Information technology audit: Classification of IT audits

 And some lump all IT audits as being one of only two type: "general control review" audits or "application control review" audits.

 A number of IT audit professionals from the Information Assurance realm consider there to be three fundamental types of controls regardless of the type of audit to be performed, especially in the IT realm.
 Many frameworks and standards try to break controls into different disciplines or arenas, terming them “Security Controls“, ”Access Controls“, “IA Controls” in an effort to define the types of controls involved.
 At a more fundamental level, these controls can be shown to consist of three types of fundamental controls: Protective/Preventative Controls, Detective Controls and Reactive/Corrective Controls.

 In an IS, there are two types of auditors and audits: internal and external.
 IS auditing is usually a part of accounting internal auditing, and is frequently performed by corporate internal auditors.
 An external auditor reviews the findings of the internal audit as well as the inputs, processing and outputs of information systems.
 The external audit of information systems is primarily conducted by certified Information System auditors, such as CISA, certified by ISACA, Information System Audit and Control Association, USA, Information System Auditor (ISA) certified by ICAI (Institute of Chartered Accountants of India), and other certified by reputed organization for IS audit.
-Delete --> (frequently a part of the overall external auditing performed by a Certified Public Accountant (CPA) firm.
+IS auditing considers all the potential hazards and controls in information systems.
+It focuses on issues like operations, data, integrity, software applications, security, privacy, budgets and expenditures, cost control, and productivity.
+Guidelines are available to assist auditors in their jobs, such as those from Information Systems Audit and Control Association.